jeanlucdupont/PingLeak/README.md

 - Having a true ICMP server allowing ICMP reply.
 RN, we're just sniffing the network on the server side.
 - Checksum computation.
 - Retry on checksum failure.
+- Compression/encryption.
 - The client should be written in C to generate a standalone executable.

+This project is intended for educational and research purposes only.
+Unauthorized use of this tool to access or exfiltrate data from systems you do not own or have explicit permission to test will probably get you into legal trouble.
+Use responsibly and stay on the right side of the law.

 ![image](https://github.com/user-attachments/assets/d1ece201-8faf-43a5-893b-4cc075624ea9)